lucidrains/deformable-attention/README.md

 ## Deformable Attention

-Implementation of Deformable Attention in Pytorch from <a href="https://arxiv.org/abs/2201.00520">this paper</a>, which appears to be better than what was proposed in DETR.
-This repository may also explore 1d and 3d cases, as well as fix the relative positional bias to extrapolate better (SwinV2 style).
+Implementation of Deformable Attention from <a href="https://arxiv.org/abs/2201.00520">this paper</a> in Pytorch, which appears to be an improvement to what was proposed in DETR.
+The relative positional embedding has also been modified for better extrapolation, using the Continuous Positional Embedding proposed in SwinV2.

 ## Install